tenacityteam/tenacity/BUILDING.md

 ```

 Tenacity's dependencies will be built automatically with vcpkg when configuring
 CMake.
-You can turn off vcpkg by passing `-D VCPKG=OFF` to the CMake
+You can turn off vcpkg by passing `-DVCPKG=OFF` to the CMake
 configuration command, but then it is up to you to install all of Tenacity's
 dependencies.